hamsternipples/nosedocs/noseblog.md

 [1]: the stories I'm referring to are elijah, ramtha, and I believe there are a lot of stories that moses was also had a non-death transition. finally, people say jesus too had a non-death transition into non-physical experience which doesn't make any sense to me, so he's excluded from the list of ones that *I know*.
 I personally have always maintained the idea that I will not die until I'm ready to go, then I will choose to release my consciousness. until then, I'm basically invincible. so, I too would place myself into this category :)

 [2]: the only way you can get around that law is to build a system which unfairly benefits some more than others and get people to believe in the validity of that system over LOA :)

+[3]: considering that we're headed to a shared form of perception, it doesn't make as much sense to dwell on the fact that there are multiple people sharing the experience of each of the gnomitos, since their ttrajectory is already toward a shared form of perception, anyway.

 # the end